torkvell/JobLess-client/README.md

-Server code with GraphQL, Express and MongoDB can be found here: https://github.com/torkvell/JobLess-server
+Server code with Express, GraphQL and MongoDB can be found here: https://github.com/torkvell/JobLess-server

 Main user stories: